 Common combinatorial descriptions

 Separately defining video properties with all of their possible enumerated values can fully describe all cases of the video property in isolation.
 Describing video content requires looking collectively at the groups of video properties.
-Some combination of values of the video properties may collectively not make sense (e.g. xxx) or are not being used by the industry.
+Some combination of values of the video properties may collectively not make sense (e.g. 2100- 601) or are not being used by the industry.
 This section defines commonly associated video properties and those combinations of values in use for the content industry today.
 Additionally, it defines for each domain (Capture, Production, Production-Distribution, Service-Distribution) what methods of carriage are commonly used to convey these video properties.

+System identifier tags are to be used to simply identify each commonly used combination of video properties.
+These systems identifier tags can be used as out of band metadata for conversion tools are production/ distribution teams to properly identify the workflow path needed to process and distribute content.

 In order to allow for proper operations, conversion tools will need to understand the location and values of stream properties and metadata associated with the stream in widely used formats.
 This will allow tools to properly understand source stream properties for better conversions of the stream as video content gets changed to one of the widely used formats in each domain.
 For many tables, there will be sub tables created that indicate the identification and locations for each set of values.
 One of these sub tables will be a SMPTE MXF format table indicating parameters and values through SMPTE UL structures and another one will be an HEVC/AVC format sub table indication parameters and values through VUI and SEI constructs.

-[YS1-22: Text on system Identifier if used.
-Common ITU doc so make sure reference are HEVC/ AVC throughout document]

 Colourimetry and range scalability descriptions

 Common colour volumes describe combinations of video properties that are needed to do conversions on colour volumes.
 These may be conversions to other colour volumes, changes in bit depth, changes in colour sampling, non-linear optimizations and may also include transformations based on carriage and bit rate restrictions.
 Tools performing these conversions need to know the values of these video properties to decode the video and consistently perform its operations.

 Carriage formats for colour properties in each of the domains (capture, production, production distribution, service distribution) contain the same payload but in different wrappers.
 In the capture and production domains, the colour property information can be carried in an MXF wrapper using a generic picture essence descriptor as specified by Annex C of ST 2067-21.
 Colour Volume Information in the distribution domain can be carried within the video stream as syntax information in the selected video format such as AVC, HEVC, MPEG-2 etc, through VUI headers according to ISO/IEC 29001-2.
-The full and narrow range scalability video property is not carried explicitly in all technologies and may need to be taken implicitly through the system identifier though common practice is the Y′CbCr colour representation uses narrow range scalability values and the R′G′B′ colour representation uses full range scalability values.
+The full and narrow range scalability video property is not carried explicitly in all technologies and may need to be taken implicitly through the system identifier though common practice is the Y′CbCr colour representation uses narrow range scalability values.

 Defined properties